znikola/ngrx-error-handling/README.md

 The check is performed in `global-error-handling.effect.ts`, and if the `skipErrorHandling` is raised, the `GlobalErrorHandler` won't be called.

-### GlobalErrorAction

-Convenient when there's no specific failure action to dispatch.

 ## Install

 To install, run `yarn install` or `npm install`.